IRL

 Are you sure you want to delete this message?

-Some people may drink or use illicit drugs to relax and feel comfortable about sex.
-Society is generally a bit weird when it comes to talking about sex, so it's no wonder some of us are anxious about it.
+Some people may drink alcohol or use drugs to relax and feel more comfortable about sex.
+Society is generally a bit weird when it comes to talking about sex, so it's no wonder some of us are anxious or uncomfortable about it.

-Being affected by alcohol or drugs makes it harder to know if someone's giving consent.
+Being affected by alcohol or drugs can make it harder to know whether someone is genuinely consenting.

 Your capacity to give consent may be impaired by alcohol or drugs.